Compare Australia’s two largest frequent flyer programs and discover which one offers you the most rewards.

 Qantas Frequent Flyer Points will not expire if you earn or use them at least once every 18 months.
-Note that family point transfers and the conversion of points from the Aquire program do not count towards these activities.
+Note that family point transfers and transfers from the Qantas Business Rewards program do not count towards these activities.
 If you have not earned or used Qantas Points for eligible activities within 18 months, your point balance will be reset, but your account will remain active.

 Qantas recommends that you log into your account online and check your Account Activity Statement for details of potential point expiry.
 If you have Qantas Points that are due to expire, they will be listed 60 days before the expiry date.

 Velocity Points will not expire if you earn or redeem points at least once every 24 months.
 Similar to Qantas, transferring points between family members or receiving points from a “Family Pooling” relationship is not considered eligible activity to prevent your points from expiring.
 Velocity also states that it will send an email notification about potential point expiry at least 30 days prior to the expiry date.
 Your account will also remain active even if your points expire.

 Velocity offers a point expiry period that is six months longer than that of Qantas (24 months compared to 18 months).
 It also notifies members via email at least 30 days prior to point expiry, while with Qantas you have to actively check your statement for any upcoming point expiration dates.
 In this regard, Velocity clearly comes out on top.

 Qantas allows you to share your points with eligible family members who also have a Qantas Frequent Flyer membership.
 This option is known as “Family Transfers” and has the following conditions:

 - Minimum of 5,000 to maximum of 600,000 points per transfer